QinGuodong1287/Easyscript/README.md

-# Easyscript
+# The Easyscript programming language
+> **Note:**\
-This repository is a package of Easyscript programming language, for programmers and more!
+> This repository is for Easyscript programming language, for programmers and more people!